microsoft/net-offloads/quic-encryption-offload.md

 If no error occurs, `getsockopt` returns zero.
 If QEO is not supported by the operating system, then the `getsockopt` call will fail with status `WSAEINVAL`.
-This should be treated the same as the case where no cipher types are supported (i.e. the app should encrypt its own QUIC packets).

 ### Remarks

-Not all bits are required to be set, and some very likely will not be set, depending on the capabilities of the system.
+Not all flags are required to be set, and some very likely will not be set, depending on the capabilities of the system.
-But if the `getsockopt` call does succeed, some must be set:
+But if the `getsockopt` call does succeed, at least one non-zero flag (not `QEO_SUPPORT_FLAG_NONE`) must be set.

-- At least one of `Aes128Gcm`, `Aes256Gcm`, `ChaCha20Poly1305`, or `Aes128Ccm` must be set.

 Note that the capabilities returned by this do not necessarily map to any particular network interface support since the OS provides software fallback.

+Future OS versions may introduce additional support flags.
+Applications should not error on unexpected support flags being included, but instead, should silently ignore them.

 ## Establishing Encryption Parameters for a Connection